 - At least one person who manages your electronic health records (EHR) system, quality improvement, or risk management.

 - At least one person (e.g., case manager, psychologist, social worker, nurse, other) who provides care to patients daily.

 The review committee will rate applications based on their merit in responding to this application.
 The review committee reserves the right to select participants who are representative of geographical and organizational diversity.
 Applications will be judged using the following criteria:

-- Leadership, such as the CEO or Medical Director, knowledge of and commitment to the Zero Suicide initiative.
+- The CEO or Director’s knowledge of and commitment to the Zero Suicide initiative.

-Application materials should be submitted via the link below by September 13th, 2019 at 5:00 pm MST.
-You will be notified via email no later than September 20th, 2019 about your application status.
+Application materials should be submitted via the Zero Suicide Institute website by February 26, 2020 at 5:00 pm CST.
+You will be notified via email by March 11, 2020 about your application status.

 - Applicants notified of their status 11 March 2020

 - Zero Suicide Academy conducted 29-30 April 2020